AI

 How do AI testing tools work?

 Most AI testing tools use a third-party large language model (LLM) from providers like OpenAI, Anthropic, or Google to interpret prompts, application structure, or recorded user behavior.
-Depending on the tool type, the AI either (1) generates deterministic test code (e.g., Playwright/Appium), (2) executes tests through adaptive locators or computer vision without showing code, (3) scaffolds tests inside an IDE by analyzing your codebase, or (4) records and replays browser sessions by instrumenting the app.
+Depending on the tool type, the AI either (1) generates deterministic test code (e.g., Playwright/Appium), (2) executes tests through adaptive locators or computer vision without showing code, or (3) records and replays browser sessions by instrumenting the app.
 The biggest practical difference is whether the final test execution is deterministic and auditable (Agentic Automated Testing) or heuristic and tool-dependent (Agentic Manual Testing/record-replay).

 What are the best automated QA testing tools in 2026 for production-grade reliability?